Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Proof of Theorem

 where the first inequality follows from Lemma \ref{lm:kl}, and the second inequality follows from $2\gap\le\Delta_{j^*}\le\frac{1}{2K(\nu(s,d)+1)}\le\frac{1}{2\times2\times3}$ (note that Case 2 is meaningful only when $\nu(s,d)\ge2$.)
 We further have

-where the first inequality is by the definition of total variation distance of two probability measures, the second inequality is by Pinsker's inequality i n information theory, the third inequality is by the data-processing inequality in information theory, and the fourth inequality is by (\ref{eq:klbound}).
+where the first inequality is by the definition of total variation distance of two probability measures, the second inequality is by Pinsker's inequality in information theory, the third inequality is by the data-processing inequality in information theory, and the fourth inequality is by (\ref{eq:klbound}).

 Combining the above inequality with (\ref{eq:app3}) and (\ref{eq:app4}), we have